kkelichika/react-development/README.md

 - `src/components/Greeting.js` - my first reusable function component.
 - `src/components/UserCard.js` - passing data into a component with props.
 - `src/components/Card.js` - composition with `props.children` (a generic wrapper).
+- `src/components/UserList.js` - rendering a list with map() and the key prop.